pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 From here you could add a marker style to the nodes for easy alignment with the side panel when sewing.

+Using the Cumulative Segment Lengths label option is handy for marking out on fabric/paper without needing to print the image itself.

 ## Another example

 ![](images/example2.png)